 When Ruggeri and his partner, interior designer Craig Longhurst, opened the first Salon Ruggeri in New York in 2010, they sought to create a stylized respite from urban life, and a place where personalized service is offered in an intimate gallery-like setting.

 Since then, he has won “Best Blonde” in New York’s “Best Of New York” issue, and the salon has been named on “Best Of” lists in Allure and Time Out New York.
 He has also been featured in countless print and digital publications, including Harper’s Bazaar, W, Vanity Fair, Beauty, Inc., as well as in the story “The Place Where It Girls Go For Perfect Hair,” in Refinery29.

 The native Australian began working with hair at the age of 13, assisting his mother in her own salon.
 Within a few years, he was working on Australia-based runway shows and ad campaigns for fashion houses like Yves Saint Laurent, Louis Vuitton, and Gucci.
 After he and Longhurst spent five years running a bustling salon in Sydney, they decided to make the leap to New York.
 “As Sinatra said, ‘If you can make it there, you make it anywhere.’”

-Ruggeri credits his enduring passion to a constant desire to learn (he is currently completely a master’s degree in hair color, and continuing to study trichology, the medical treatment of the hair and scalp.), and grow along with his clients.
+Ruggeri credits his enduring passion to a constant desire to learn (he has completed a master’s degree in hair color, and continuing to study trichology, the medical treatment of the hair and scalp.), and grow along with his clients.
 He has seen many of them through life’s biggest moments, and it is his connection and commitment to them that makes his work fulfilling.
 “Anyone can do this, but it’s how you do it that makes the difference.
 And I really enjoy doing it.”